LIGHT POINT 350mA

 A small and elegant LED recessed wall light with built-in low-voltage LED.
-Similar to a pupil, the direction of radiation can be varied by 30 degrees.
 Diffuse radiation towards the front.
 This lamp requires an external LED converter.
 Is used as general lighting for illuminating corridors, passages, as night light, as an orientation light, as a light point in ceilings and much more.

 Available surfaces: matt white, matt black, platinum, gold, matt chrome

 The aim of an inexpensive installation should be to connect as many lights as possible to an LED converter.
 The type of wiring "serial wiring" must be taken into account.
 If this is not possible, each luminaire will e.g. operated with a 4W LED converter and connected to 230V.